section-engineering-education/engineering-education/content/articles/client-side-authentication-with-express-cookie-parser/index.md

 ![Session Page](/engineering-education/client-side-auth-with-express-cookies-parser/session.png)

 ### Conclusion
 Authenticating clients from the web browser cookies can be a little bit tedious and tasking.
-In this tutorial, we have implemented one of the nice ways that you can make use.
+In this tutorial, we have implemented one of the nice ways that you can make use of.

 We talked about the overview of browser cookies and their attributes.
-Also, we discussed how to store client data with cookies, and finally looked at how to secure data from attacks by signing every cookie data with session identity.
+Also, we discussed how to store client data with cookies, and finally looked at how to secure data from attacks by signing every cookie data with a session identity.

 Happy coding!

+---
+Peer Review Contributions by: [Geoffrey Mungai](/engineering-education/authors/geoffrey-mungai/)